 - The Old Port – You will be surrounded by historic buildings as you walk along the cobblestone streets.
 Shop in eclectic stores and dine in a multitude of restaurants of every type.

-- Southworth Planetariun – Owned and operated by the University of Southern Maine, it offers public astronomy shows on a wide range of topics.
+- Southworth Planetarium – Owned and operated by the University of Southern Maine, it offers public astronomy shows on a wide range of topics.
 Laser light shows and children’s shows are not to be missed.

 - Blueberry Pond Observatory – See the moon, planets, asteroids, nebulas, galaxies, star clusters and more using the same technology as the Hubble Telescope.